chanioxaris/devops-kubernetes-mooc/part1/Part1.md

 ### 1.12

-The new persistent volume file is located [here](../src/project/manifests/persistentvolume.yaml).
+The new persistent volume file is located [here](1.12/manifests/persistentvolume.yaml).

-The new persistent volume claim file is located [here](../src/project/manifests/persistentvolumeclaim.yaml).
+The new persistent volume claim file is located [here](1.12/manifests/persistentvolumeclaim.yaml).

-The new deployment file is located [here](../src/project/manifests/deployment.yaml).
+The new deployment file is located [here](1.12/manifests/deployment.yaml).

+The new service file is located [here](1.12/manifests/service.yaml).

 Apply the persistent volume manifest.